noplot/bg/etc/sbx/braedon/live_site.md

 - [ ] deploy docker backend to digital ocean
 - [ ] setup load balancer on digital ocean
 - [ ] setup cloud mysql instance
+- [ ] have smelly scrape ~20 tiktok users into a csv
+- [ ] parse csv data into ent framework
+- [ ] make `/season2` landing that lists tiktok handles
+- [ ] build graphql into backend to query tiktok users into `/season2`
 - [ ] buy the noplot.io domain on google (~$60)
 - [ ] make the noplot.io landing page